vsoch/vsoch.github.io/_posts/2018/2018-06-07-developing-singularity.md

 Whether I didn't want to install a bunch of new dependencies, or I had trouble doing it, or I just didn't want to spend the time, the thought of this need to "set up from scratch" a development environment that is (additionally) unfamiliar is a scary thing for open source.
-It's terrifying because sometime so trivial like a few `apt-get install ...` might make the difference between a fun contribution and changing your mind to return to watching slow motion cake icing on YouTube (no judgment!)
+It's terrifying because something so trivial like a few `apt-get install ...` might make the difference between a fun contribution and changing your mind to return to watching slow motion cake icing on YouTube (no judgment!)